 As a refereed scholarly journal, Intersections: A Canadian Journal of Music welcomes articles on any aspect of music research or criticism.
-Authors who wish to have an article considered for publication should send a copy electronically to the Editor, Robin Elliott.
+Authors who wish to have an article considered for publication should send a copy electronically to the Editor, Karen Fournier.
 (See below for recommended formats).
 Articles may not be submitted simultaneously to another publication.
 The editor’s email address is:

 The following guidelines are offered:

 1. The text should be submitted as an electronic file (as an attachment, in Word Perfect, Word or RTF formats).
 More specific information is available from the Editor.

 2. A summary of the article (no more than 100 words, included in the same file as the article) and a biographical note (no more than 75 words, in a separate file) are required.
 The abstract should be written in a form suitable for inclusion in the Abstracts of Music Literature (RILM).
 Helpful suggestions for the writing of an abstract will be found on the RILM Web site (http://www.rilm.org/abstinfo.html).

 3. Since Intersections has a policy of blind peer review, information identifying the author should appear only in the accompanying e‑mail, not in the article file.

 4. Intersections generally follows the author‑date system and the recommendations of the Chicago Manual of Style (15th ed., 2003).
 In order to avoid too many footnotes, purely bibliographic references should appear according to the author‑date system in the text, between parentheses, with the full source cited in the reference list at the end of the article.
 These text citations include only the last name of the author, the year of publication and the specific page or section, if needed.
 A comma is placed between the date and the page, but not between the name and the date, e.g.: (Beckwith 1997, 62).
 The customary form of bibliographical data in the reference list is illustrated in the following examples: